The Boy Scout Tree Trail

 Length 5.3 mi · Climbing 750 ft

 With an abundance of huge trees set in an interesting progression of different environments, the extraordinary Boy Scout Tree Trail is not so much a hike as a showcase of the world's best redwood scenery.
-The trail feels wonderfully remote and is one of the most pristine old-growth trails in existence; there are only about three other trails in the world where you can walk through old-growth redwoods for five miles or more without hearing traffic noise or seeing any sign of development.
+The trail feels wonderfully remote and is one of the most pristine old-growth trails in existence; there are only a handful of trails where you can walk through old-growth redwoods for this long without hearing traffic noise or seeing any sign of development.

 One of the best parts of the Boy Scout Tree experience is the drive to the trailhead.
 For two miles you'll bump and wind through truly top-notch old growth along the unpaved Howland Hill Road.
 At the trailhead, located in a spectacular redwood grove, there's a little pullout that can accommodate about six cars.